guildai/guildai/guild/tests/uat/mnist-example-ops.md

     gpkg.keras.mnist/...
     <exit 0>

-We limit to ops defined in the current directory using a filter:
+We limit to ops defined in the current directory using a path filter:

-    >>> run("guild ops .")
+    >>> run("guild ops -p .")
     ./mnist-expert:evaluate    Evaluate a trained model using test data ./mnist-expert:train       Train the MNIST model
     ./mnist-intro:evaluate     Evaluate a trained model using test data